• Menu

 Q. Do I need insurance for this tour?

-A. Until the pandemic has been declared over, we ask that all tour participants acquire travel insurance.
-We have now partnered with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
-We HIGHLY recommend travel insurance (no matter who your provider is) to protect your travel investment from any future issues.
+We partner with Travel Insured International so that you have ability to purchase “cancel for any reason” insurance.
+We HIGHLY recommend travel insurance (no matter who your provider is) to protect your travel investment from any possible issues.
 Although we are technically not requiring it, you will be asked to sign additional paperwork acknowledging the risk of traveling without insurance.

 Q. Is there a schedule for installment payments?

-A. We don’t have anything formal set up but you can definitely send in payments on your own schedule.
+A. We don’t have anything formal set up, but you can definitely send in payments on your own schedule.
 Some people send in monthly payments while other people send in payments when it’s convenient.

 Q. Will I receive a refund if I have to cancel my participation in this tour?